Mark-Seaman/DigitalOcean-2023/Documents/markseaman.info/history/Today.md

-# Priorities for Thursday
+# Priorities for Monday

+Teach 6
-Fun 6
+Fun 4
-ProMETA 3
-Teach 2
+Write 2
 Grow 1
-Write 1
+Family 1

-Innovate 1
+Innovate 0

-Family 0
+ProMETA 0
 Church 0
 Business 0

-## Prometa To Do
-* Professors, Registrars, Students
-* Work with Stacie
-* Release 1.2

 ## Writing
+* Publish recent writing
 * Fixtures in Django Tests
 * Word count score

 ## Teaching To Do
+* Milestone 4
 * Clean up documents (Move to Pubs)
 * AI - Milestone 3

 ## Family To Do
+* Picnic
 * April
 * Ruth

+## Prometa To Do